 - Add the Kerio Control server name to the list of trusted servers.
 For increased security, enter the server name in this format:

-Setting Mozilla Firefox
+Configuring Mozilla Firefox Settings

 - Open Mozilla Firefox.